 In 2011, the Company entered into a 66 month lease for office equipment.
-As at March 31, 2016, the aggregate commitment balance under this lease is \$2,596 for 2016.
+As at June 30, 2016, the commitment balance under this lease is \$1,731.

 In August 2014, Flemish Investment Burundi S.A. was informed that three Burundian ex-employees have filed claims against Flemish Burundi S.A. pertaining to severance payments totaling approximately US\$10,500 and damages of approximately US\$188,000.
 In 2015, the Court of Appeal of Bujumbura found in favour of the former employees for an aggregate amount of approximately \$117,000 plus 6% interest.
-The Company is reviewing options to appeal these judgements as it no longer operates or owns assets in Burundi; however, should the Company be unsuccessful in its appeal to reverse the judgements, the liability will be limited to:
+The Company no longer operates or owns assets in Burundi and according to Burundian law, the subsidiary's liability is being limited to: